chipsalliance/chisel/docs/src/explanations/connectable.md

 ### Connecting Records

-A not uncommon usecase is to try to connect two `Record`s; for matching members, they should be connected, but for unmatched members, the errors caused due to them being unmatched should be ignored.
+One use case is to try to connect two `Record`s; for matching members, they should be connected, but for unmatched members, the errors caused due to them being unmatched should be ignored.
 To accomplish this, use the other operators to initialize all `Record` members, then use `:<>=` with `.waive` to connect only the matching members.

 > Note that none of `.viewAsSuperType`, static casts, nor a custom `DataView` helps this case because the Scala types are still `Record`.